Back

 The Stakes are High

 Identity is the new perimeter.
 Gartner has found that 80% of organizations have had some sort of incident related to identity in the last 12 months.
 75% of breaches occur through the theft or mis-use of identities.
 CIOs and CISOs recognize that they have blind spots when it comes to who can do what with their data, and stakes are high for both the business and the team.
 A single incident of ransomware can cost $4.5m when factoring in the disruption and downtime.
 The average disruption lasts 25 days.
-Meanwhile, the stakes are highly personal.
-CISOs have been fired after breaches at CapitalOne, Equifax, Uber, Target, Facebook, and JP Morgan.
+Amid these rapidly growing threats, businesses are increasingly relying on data, digital, and technology to drive innovation, improve operational efficiency, and gain a competitive edge.

-Every day, companies accumulate risky permissions in the normal course of granting access.
+Users routinely accumulate risky permissions as access is granted during daily operations – a pattern that, over time, significantly increases organizational risk.
 Sometimes permissions are granted by accident, when someone misunderstands role entitlements.
 Sometimes permissions are not revoked when employees leave, change jobs, or finish a temporary project.
 All of these accumulated permissions live on as open doors for attackers.
 Identity and Security teams cannot see the permissions, so they cannot manage them.

 Even on the good days, when these permissions don’t lead to a breach, they still jeopardize compliance (SOX, SOC 2, GDPR) and lead to onerous investigations and fines.
 As one CISO remarked to his Veza team, “I need you to get me out of SOX jail.”